Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Abstract

 \section{Abstract}

 We consider the problem of fair allocation of indivisible goods among agents with additive valuations, aiming for \emph{Best-of-Both-Worlds (BoBW)} fairness: a distribution over allocations that is ex-ante fair, and additionally, it is supported only on deterministic allocations that are ex-post fair.
 Existing BoBW algorithms are far from achieving the best possible ex-post fairness guarantees, even in the well studied special case when there are only few agents.
-We focus on BoBW for few agents, and our main result is the design of the first BoBW algorithms achieving near-optimal fairness for three agents.
+We focus on BoBW for few agents, and our main result is the design of the first poly-time BoBW algorithms achieving near-optimal fairness for three agents.
 We also present optimal poly-time BoBW results for two agents.

-For three agents, we prove the existence of an ex-ante proportional distribution whose every allocation is \emph{Epistemic EFX (EEFX)} and guarantees each agent at least $\tfrac{9}{10}$ of her MMS.
-As MMS allocations do not exist for three additive agents, in every allocation at least one agent might not be getting her MMS.
-To compensate such an agent, we also guarantee that if an agent is not getting her MMS then she is EFX-satisfied -- giving her the strongest achievable envy-based guarantee.
-Additionally, using an FPTAS for near-MMS partitions, we present an FPTAS to compute a BoBW distribution preserving all envy-based guarantees, and also preserving all value-based guarantees up to $(1-\varepsilon)$.
-We further show that \emph{exact} ex-ante proportionality can be restored when dropping EEFX.
-To do so, we first design, for two agents and any \(\varepsilon > 0\), a Fully Polynomial-Time Approximation Scheme (FPTAS) that outputs a distribution which is ex-ante envy-free (and thus proportional) and ex-post envy-free up to any good (EFX), while guaranteeing each agent at least a \((1-\varepsilon)\)-fraction of her maximin share (MMS).
-We then leverage this two-agent FPTAS algorithm as a subroutine to obtain, for three agents, the FPTAS guaranteeing \emph{exact} ex-ante proportionality.
-We note that our result for two agents essentially matches the strongest fairness and efficiency guarantees achievable in polynomial time, and thus might be of independent interest.
+For three agents, we prove that there exists an ex-ante proportional distribution over at most six allocations, each of which is Epistemic EFX (EEFX) and gives every agent at least $\tfrac{9}{10}$ of her maximin share (MMS).
+Since MMS allocations need not exist, some agent may fall below her MMS; we guarantee that any such agent is EFX-satisfied -- a new criterion we call \IME.
+We complement this with an FPTAS preserving all envy-based guarantees, and also preserving all value-based guarantees up to $(1-\varepsilon)$.
+Furthermore, we present an FPTAS which guarantees \emph{exact} ex-ante proportionality, while guaranteeing each agent receives $(1-\varepsilon)$ of her MMS or is EFX-satisfied ex-post -- notable, as computing EFX allocations in polynomial time is open even without BoBW constraints.
+For two agents, we give an FPTAS that is ex-ante envy-free, ex-post EFX, and guarantees each agent $(1-\varepsilon)$ of her MMS, matching the strongest guarantees achievable in polynomial time.